khaosans/ddd-llm-claims/README.md

 - **Independence**: Domain models don't know about databases—business logic stays pure
 - **Abstraction**: Interfaces define what's needed, not how it's implemented

+**Current Implementation**: The UI service uses `DatabaseClaimRepository` and `DatabasePolicyRepository` (SQLite-backed) for persistent storage.
+In-memory repositories are still available for testing.

 This separation makes the system more testable and maintainable (Evans, 2003, pp. 151-170; Fowler, 2002, pp. 322-334).

 ---